 Legendary American costume designer Edith Head was born Edith Claire Posener on October 28, 1897, in San Bernardino, California, the daughter of a mining engineer.
 Head relocated several times during her youth, growing up largely in Arizona, Nevada and Mexico.
 After graduating from Los Angeles High School, she attended the University of California, Berkeley, where she received her Bachelor of Arts degree in letters and sciences (earning honors in French), and then went on to enroll at Stanford University, where she earned a Master of Arts degree in romance languages in 1920.

-A decade later, in 1933, Head was named chief designer at Paramount Pictures.
-She later worked at Universal Studios, where she became known for personally phoning producers and directors who were workinh on important films for Universal to offer her services.
+After receiving her M.A., Edith Head served a brief stint as a schoolteacher.
+Then, in 1923, Head landed the position of sketch artist, then design assistant at Paramount Studios in Los Angeles.
+In 1938, Head was named chief designer at Paramount Pictures.
+She remained at Paramount for 44 years until 1967 when she moved to Universal Studios, where she became known for personally phoning producers and directors who were working on important films for the studio to offer her services.

 Head received her first Academy Award nomination (Best Costume Design, Color; shared with designer Gile Steele) in 1949, for her design work in the 1948 film The Emperor Waltz, starring Joan Fontaine (Johanna Augusta Franziska) and Bing Crosby (Virgil Smith).
 Head won her first Oscar (Best Costume Design, Black-and-White; shared with designer Gile Steele) in 1950, for her costume work in 1949's The Heiress.